m-voit/concepts-of-programming-languages/study-project/paper.md

 In Go immutability is quite similar to JavaScript and can't be easily achieved.
 Except strings, data types in Go are by default mutable and only primitive data types like `bool` and `int` can declared to be constant.
-Immutability of composite data types like Go's `structs` is the responsibility of the developer.
+Immutability of composite data types like Go's `structs` are in the responsibility of the developer.

-For Go Version 2, there is a proposal to introduce immutable data types to Go.
+For Go 2.0, there is a proposal to introduce immutable data types to Go.
-So the state of immutability in Go might change in the future, when Go Version 2 is released [git01].
+So this might change in the future, when Go 2.0 is released [git01].

-To sum it up, as of today there is some support for immutability in JavaScript in Go, but not by default and not easily usable.
+To sum it up, as of today there is some support for immutability in JavaScript and in Go, but not by default and not easily usable.

 ### First class functions

-First class functions are the foundation of supporting functional paradigms in a programming language.
+First class functions are the foundation of supporting functional programming in a programming language.
 A language with first class functions has to meet the following criteria:

 - Allow passing functions as parameters to other functions.